-- we strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students - we participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school - we celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion - we participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQ+ students - teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour - a range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts - in the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving - we promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied - students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.
+- We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - We participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQA+ students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
+We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - We participate in the National Day of Action against Bullying and Violence.